iamzhaihy/simple-ray-tracer/README.md

 cmake --build .
 ```

-It is important to include `--recursive` when cloning, otherwise the submodule will not be locally available.
+It is important to include `--recursive` when cloning.
+Otherwise, the submodule will not be locally available.
 The ray-tracing process can take a long time.
 To make it run faster, you can switch to Release mode by typing `cmake --build . --config Release`.

 After the steps listed above, you will see an executable called `simple-ray-tracer`.
 To run the program, type the command: